munshaw/my-systems-old/Workstation.md

 nix-env -i hugo-0.69.0
 ```

 Finally I installed [vscode](https://code.visualstudio.com/).
 I installed Code Spell Checker, Todo Tree, Rewrap, Simple GHC, Brittany, Haskell Linter, and Markdown All in One.
-Disable the minimap, and use the Light+ theme.
+Disable the minimap, tab visibility, and use the Light+ theme.
 I set the font to Fira Code, and enabled ligatures.
 Word wrap is set to wordWrapColumn, and Rewrap Autowrap is enabled.

 ## Settings related to the server